alukosdev/ccsp/concepts/identity/fim.md

 ---
-icon: stop
 label: FIM
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Federated Identity Management (FIM)
+# Federated Identity Management (FIM)*

 ## Acronyms, Abbreviations, and Initialisms